VGAM can be downloaded from CRAN.

 BUGS: Here is a known list of bugs.

-DISCLAIMER: VGAM is still in the development stage, meaning that new features are still being added and bugs are still being found on a regular basis.
-This product is available on a use-at-your-own-risk basis: the Author assumes no liability for loss or damage of any kind resulting from the use of this product.
+DISCLAIMER: VGAM is under continual development, meaning that as well as new features being added and bugs found on a regular basis, changes of all sorts are occurring all the time.
+For example, function and argument names may change at any time, as well as default values of arguments; see the NEWS and ChangeLog files.
+The VGAM software is available on a use-at-your-own-risk basis: the author assumes no liability for loss or damage of any kind resulting from its use.

 Return to Departmental Homepage